sfarrens/pycymatch/README.md

 unique match (providing identical results to V4) or to find the probability distribution of all of the matches.

+Full Doxygen documentation is available for both versions of the code in the docs folder.
+Additionally, version 5 and all its dependencies adhere to PEP8 style guidelines.

 <a name="depend_anchor"></a>
 Dependencies